-- (a) (Communication requirements) A meeting of the directors may consist of a conference between directors some, or all, of whom are in different places provided that each director who participates is able: - (i) to hear each of the other participating directors addressing the meeting; and - (ii) if he or she wishes to address each of the other participating directors, to do so simultaneously. - (b) (Any technology) A meeting held under clause 16.5(a) may be held face to face, by conference telephone or by any other form of communication (whether or not it exists when this clause 16.5 is adopted) or by a combination of any of these methods. - (c) (Quorum) A quorum is present if the conditions in clauses 16.5(a) and (b) are satisfied for at least the number of directors required to form a quorum.
+- (a) (Communication requirements) A meeting of the directors may consist of a conference between directors some, or all, of whom are in different places provided that each director who participates is able: - (i) to hear each of the other participating directors addressing the meeting; and - (ii) if he or she wishes to address each of the other participating directors, to do so simultaneously. - (b) (Any technology) A meeting held under clause 16.5(a) may be held face to face, using any technology (whether or not it exists when this clause 16.5 is adopted) or by a combination of any of these methods. - (c) (Quorum) A quorum is present if the conditions in clauses 16.5(a) and (b) are satisfied for at least the number of directors required to form a quorum.
 A meeting held in this way is taken to take place at the place from where the person chairing the meeting is located.

 - (d) (Director may request remote attendance) Before the meeting, any director may give notice to the secretary that he or she wishes to participate in the meeting in any of the ways allowed under this clause 16.5.
-In that case, the secretary must arrange an appropriate facility at the company's expense. - (e) (Permission required to disconnect) A director may not leave the conference by disconnecting his or her means of communication - unless he or she has previously obtained the express consent of the person chairing the meeting. - (f) (Presence assumed) A director is conclusively presumed to have been present and to have formed part of the quorum at all times during the meeting by telephone or any other means of communication unless the director has previously obtained the express consent of the person chairing the meeting to leave the conference. - (g) (No limit on other rules) This clause 16.5 does not limit the discretion of the directors to regulate their meetings under clause 16.1.
+In that case, the secretary must arrange an appropriate facility at the company's expense. - (e) (Permission required to disconnect) A director may not leave the conference by disconnecting his or her means of communication unless he or she has previously obtained the express consent of the person chairing the meeting. - (f) (Presence assumed) A director is conclusively presumed to have been present and to have formed part of the quorum at all times during the meeting by technology - unless the director has previously obtained the express consent of the person chairing the meeting to leave the conference. - (g) (No limit on other rules) This clause 16.5 does not limit the discretion of the directors to regulate their meetings under clause 16.1.